equodev/equo/README.md

 ## How to develop an Equo app

-Refere to [website documentation](https://docs.equoplatform.com) to know how to develop Equo apps
+Refer to [website documentation](https://docs.equoplatform.com) to know how to develop Equo apps

 ## Developing the Equo Framework